Brushes are really easy to use. Go on, open up photoshop, select the brush tool from the menu and have a go!

 Dual brush allows you to create even more complex patterns.
 The brush tip you select here is used as a mask for your brush.
 Try it out and you will see what I mean by choosing different brush tips.
 Look at the hard and soft edge ones.
 In the brush I am demoing I have turned Dual brush off.

-Join me for Part 2 where we explore colour dynamics and effects.
-Enjoy!
+Now lets explore colour dynamics and effects.